 Session Resume

 OpenCode supports session resume.
-CliDeck captures the session ID from plugin events and uses opencode --session <sessionId> to reconnect to previous sessions.
+CliDeck captures the session ID from plugin events and usesopencode --session <sessionId> to reconnect to previous sessions.

 Session IDs in OpenCode look like ses_ followed by alphanumeric characters (e.g., ses_abc123xyz).